Ventilation Systems Explained: A Complete Guide

 2. Intermittent Extract Ventilation

-Uses extract fans triggered by switches or humidity sensors—common in bathrooms and kitchens.
+Uses extract fans triggered by switches —common in bathrooms and kitchens.

 3. cMEV (Centralised Mechanical Extract Ventilation)